makrai/notes/sardari22-depression-english.md

     * curse of dimensionality, avoid overfitting, and have better
     * we should reduce the dimensionality to a feature space that corresponds
     * intrinsic representation of data (Van Der Maaten+ 2009)
-* DL techniques in automatic feature extraction and classification, applied to (Nakisa+ 2020, Nakisa+ 2018b, Nakisa+ 2018a, Rastgoo+ 2019, Rastgoo+ 2018, Zhang+ 2017, Mou+ 2021, Banan+ 2020, Shamshirband+ 2019, Fan+ 2020), it can
+* DL techniques in automatic feature extraction and classification applied (Nakisa+ 2020, Nakisa+ 2018b, Nakisa+ 2018a, Rastgoo+ 2019, Rastgoo+ 2018, Zhang+ 2017, Mou+ 2021, Banan+ 2020, Shamshirband+ 2019, Fan+ 2020)
-  * ADD systems using DL methods.
-One of the studies in the
+  * ADD systems using DL methods
-  * Depaudionet proposed by Ma+ (2016).
-That system is focused on two important challenges of data representation and sample unbalanced issue for the audio files in the DAIC-WOZ dataset.
-In their study, the audio files were firstly converted to spectrograms (a time–frequency 2D representation) and a deep model based on Convolutional Neural Network (CNN) and LSTM models.
-To address the unbalanced issue in the dataset, a random sampling strategy is used.
-This method resulted in 0.52F-measure performance for depressed class detection in development set.
-Although they have achieved better performance compared to hand-crafted feature extraction methods, they converted the raw audio data into spectrogram data which is time consuming and limits its application to real-world applications
+* Depaudionet proposed by Ma+ (2016)
+  * focused on two challenges of data representation and sample unbalanced issue for the audio files in the DAIC-WOZ dataset.
+In their
+  * audio files were firstly converted to spectrograms (a time–frequency 2D representation) and a deep model based on
+  * Convolutional Neural Network (CNN) and LSTM models.
+To address the
+  * unbalanced issue: a random sampling strategy is used.
+This method
+  * 0.52 F-measure performance for depressed class detection in dev set.
+  * better performance compared to hand-crafted feature extraction methods,
+  * hE converting the raw audio data into spectrogram data which is time consuming and limits its application to real-world applications
 * Vázquez-Romero and Gallardo-Antolín (2020), an
   ensemble of CNNs for depression classification is proposed.
 To address the unbalanced data challenge, a random sampling method is utilized.
 The authors